Transfer Services assists new, current and graduating BHCC students with the transfer process and transfer opportunities to and from the college.

 Boston, MA 02129

 Transfer Credit may be awarded if:

-- the courses are comparable to those offered at BHCC.
+- the courses are comparable to those offered at BHCC;

-- a grade of C or better is earned from a regionally accredited college or university.
-Programs requiring a C+ or higher are noted on the program curriculum sheet located in the BHCC College Catalog.
+- a grade of C or better is earned from a regionally accredited college or university (programs requiring a C+ or higher are noted on the program curriculum sheet located in the BHCC College Catalog);

-- computer courses are not more than three years old.
+- computer courses are not more than three years old;

 - BHCC requires that lab courses have an on-campus laboratory component.
 Web based courses equivalent to BHCC’s BIO115, ENV105, ENV110, AND ENV111 may be transferred to BHCC as lab courses if evidence can be provided that there was an online or at home lab component to the course.

 You can use a maximum of 45 transfer credits toward the BHCC associate degree and a maximum of 75 percent of the total number of credits required for certificate programs.